srmtlab/IBIS_creator-docker_compose/README.md

 If you publish data in IBIS CREATOR as Linked Open Data, you should set below variable
 - LOD : true
-- LOD_RESOURCE : IBIS CREATOR concept namespace to append app's element ID (Theme, node, ...)
+- LOD_RESOURCE : IBIS CREATOR concept namespace to append app's element ID (Theme, node, ...).
+This variable needs trailing slash at the end.
 - LOD_GRAPH_URI : URI to identify RDF graph
 - VIRTUOSO_USER : user which has the permission to edit Virtuoso RDF store
 - VIRTUOSO_PASSWORD : password for VIRTUOSO_USER